WV-Wesley-Victor/WV-Wesley-Victor/README.md

 I'm an IT enthusiast, deeply committed to expanding my knowledge and expertise in the field.
 My journey began with my studies at Senac, where I graduated as a Computer Technician, equipped with a solid foundation in the fundamentals of computing.
 Building upon this foundation, I am currently immersed in my pursuit of a degree in Systems Analysis and Development at Cruzeiro do Sul University.

 ## My skills and knowledge
 I possess a wide range of skills that span various essential areas such as web development, programming, databases, operating systems, networks, and information security.
-These competencies allow me to have a comprehensive and integrated perspective in developing technological solutions, ensuring efficiency, quality, and security in the projects I work on.
+These competencies, along with proficiency in the Microsoft Office Suite, allow me to have a comprehensive and integrated perspective in developing technological solutions, ensuring efficiency, quality, and security in the projects I work on.
 <div>
  <img src="https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB"/>
  <img src="https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB"/>